 It depends on the project.
 It can be Adobe Premiere, Avid Media Composer, Final Cut Pro X (or even 7!), Da Vinci Resolve, or a combination of these, based on the workflow.
 Especially when I get to edit narrative content, the story comes first, and the tool I use only defines how quickly and efficiently I can shape that story, not the story itself.
 If we’re talking offline editing, they all do the same thing, just in different ways.
 There are technical aspects in a workflow that may make a platform the obvious choice (or another one an absolute no-go) but there isn’t a perfect, Jack-of-all-trades-like one, they are all equally good or bad, in their own way.

-5. Gianluca Olmastroni, just for fun.
-Can you tell us your favorite coffee spot in Toronto?
+5. Just for fun, can you tell us your favourite coffee spot in Toronto?

 This is clearly a trick question.
 I’ll play nice and say Goldstruck coffee in Yorkville.